 Huge numbers captured

-Although hunting of protected songbirds, such as the bunting, has been illegal since 1997, the trade in songbirds remains big - and still pays.
+Although hunting has been illegal since 1997, the trade in songbirds remains big — and still pays.
 The birds end up on the black market and later on dinner plates.
-As the #link:http://www.scmp.com/news/china/article/1365285/chinese-gourmands-drive-migratory-bird-endangered-list:South China Post# wrote in a 2013 article, the birds are sold secretly.
-And the bunting's small size also makes it more vulnerable.
+"It takes more than one animal for a meal," said Kamp.